limengge426/limengge426.github.io/_pages/about.md

 </div>

 # 🎖 Honors and Awards
-- *2021.10* Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2021.09* Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2025.11* Creativity Scholarship for Undergraduate Students
+- *2024.10* Special Scholarship for Outstanding Undergraduate Students
+- *2024.10* Feng Qi Academic Excellence Scholarship

 # 📖 Educations
-- *2022.09 - 2026.6 (now)*, East China Normal University, Bachelor of Art, Philosophy.
+- *2022.09 - 2026.06 (now)*, East China Normal University, Bachelor of Art, Philosophy.
-- *2023.09 - 2026.6 (now)*, Shanghai Jiao Tong Univeristy, Minor, Computer Science.
+- *2025.05 - 2025.06*, Trine University, Summer Semester.
 - *2024.09 - 2025.05*, New York University, International Exchange, College of Art and Science.
+- *2023.07 - 2023.08*, University of Oxford, Summer School, Oriel College.

 # 💬 Invited Talks
 - *2021.06*, I'm not that good to be invited to a talk.